jaydeepthik/DLearn/README.md

 DLearn, a deep learning based application that helps you better understand online video lectures by utilizing your facial expressions to determine if you are confused or stressed while watching a video, and provide you with topic recommendations that you might not have understood.

 # Components
 1. CNN model : Costom trained Convolution Neural Net for facial expression/emotion recognition trained on [FER-2013 dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).
-Certain classes were merged to create new expressions so that there are 4 classes HAPPY, NEUTRAL, CONFUSED, STRESSED.[Trained model](https://drive.google.com/open?id=1MNhezLab0lH2n4GLV4wb8icycJKZpggR)
+Certain classes were merged to create new expressions so that there are 4 classes HAPPY, NEUTRAL, CONFUSED, STRESSED.[Trained model](https://drive.google.com/open?id=1MNhezLab0lH2n4GLV4wb8icycJKZpggR) for the CNN is available for download !
 2. Text analysis : This performs recommendations of topics depending upon the exact time when you were confused during the lecture.

 # How it Works